 As a mentee, you commit to being mentored by a registered nurse from September to April.
-This typically involves a time commitment of two to three hours per month.
+This typically involves a time commitment of two hours or two connections per month.

-You are expected to make the first contact with your mentor.
+You are expected to make the first contact with your mentor and to maintain contact afterward.
 Together you will establish how you want to communicate and what you hope to learn from each other.

 After students are matched and they make the first contact with their mentor, they should check in on a regular basis.
 In turn, mentors are expected to check in with their mentees and keep the conversation going.

 You and your mentor will communicate regularly.
-Mentees ask questions, share personal experiences and the challenges and successes of being a nursing student.
+Both of you are invited to ask questions, share experiences and talk about the challenges and successes of being a nursing student or RN.